mikeygough/my-ACS-2330-Responsive-Web-Design/class-4.md

-# Introduction to Flexbox and responsive units
+# Flexbox, responsive units, responsive images

 This class will review flexbox and continue on to some of it's other properties, and talk about responsive units.

+## Flexible units

-## vh and vw
+### vh and vw

 These are two units that can help create responsive pages.